migliio/LAZARUS/README.txt

 2. Usage

-LAZARUS is a rootkit for Linux Kernels 5.4.x-5.7.x that uses debug facilities to hook transparently system calls.
+LAZARUS is a rootkit for Linux Kernels from 5.4.0-70 to 5.7.x that uses debug facilities to hook transparently system calls.

 1 Installation